Cryptographic Controls

 Introduction

-- This document defines standards for the implementation and use of encryption technologies within UBC to maintain the confidentiality and integrity of UBC Electronic Information.
-For standards on when encryption is required, see the Encryption Requirements standard.
+- This document defines standards for the implementation and use of Encryption technologies within UBC to maintain the confidentiality and integrity of UBC Electronic Information.
+For additional requirements, including where Encryption is required, see the Encryption Requirements standard.

 - Cryptographic controls provide an enhanced level of protection for UBC Electronic Information in the event of theft, loss or interception by rendering information unreadable by unauthorized individuals.
 Unless otherwise stated, University IT Support Staff are responsible for ensuring compliance with this standard.